How lawmakers could force a House DACA vote

 According to the authors of this effort, a discharged bill can be considered on the second and fourth Mondays that the House is in session, and signatures must be completed seven legislative days in advance.
 Based on the calendar, the earliest this could likely come together appears to be June.

-House Speaker Paul Ryan could also opt to call it for floor time on his own.
+Ryan could also opt to call it for floor time on his own.

 Then is it clear sailing from there?